Incorporated Society of London Fashion Designers: Post-war activities

 Inc Soc had organised seasonal showings in each London couture house based on the Parisian couture system.
 After the war, Inc Soc coordinated spring and autumn collections in London with the Chambre Syndicale de la Haute Couture in Paris to allow cash-rich overseas buyers to take in both cities' collections.

 In 1949, members of Inc Soc showcased British fashion in the film Maytime in Mayfair in a sequence that showed models wearing an outfit by each of the ten member designers.

 In July 1968, The Guardian reported that although associate membership for makers of hats, gloves, shoes and other accessories had been wound up, the society continued with Edward Rayne as chairman and Lady Hartwell (previously Lady Pamela Berry) as president.

 By 1969, IncSoc was reported to be struggling due to high taxes and overheads and competition from London's booming ready-to-wear designers.
 Most had added ready-to-wear designs to shore up their businesses.
 In January that year the society – which had shrunk from 12 to seven members over the previous six years – announced it would no longer host a group fashion event for UK and international buyers.
 Instead, each designer would host an individual show.
 The organisation was still extant in 1974, but disbanded soon afterwards.

 Membership

 The founding members were nicknamed the "Big Eight" in the press of the time.
 By 1949 they had become the "Big Ten" or "Top Ten of Fashion".
 The fashion journalist Ernestine Carter recalled in 1974: "At one point we called them the Top Ten, another the First Eleven, once the Baker's Dozen, then a Rowing Eight.
 Finally, we stopped giving them numbers at all."
 Each new member needed to receive the votes of at least two-thirds of the existing members.
 Normally, the designer had to have shown at least four collections before being considered for membership, although some later members achieved this faster, due to the strength of their work.

+Starting in 1956 IncSoc began accepting fee-paying associate memberships from supporting fashion businesses, industries such as: hosiery, knitwear, footwear, furriers, corsetry, knitwear, leather and textile merchants, and millinery.